choreonoid/choreonoid-doc/en/wrs2018/simulation-samples.rst

 We haven't prepared a sample controller for this model yet.

-While AizuSpider and DoubleArmV7 can move by simply giving commands to the crawlers, WAREC requires integrated control of its legs for walking motions, making even basic movement require a complex controller.
+While AizuSpider and DoubleArmV7 can move by simply giving commands to the tracks, WAREC requires integrated control of its legs for walking motions, making even basic movement require a complex controller.
 For these reasons, we haven't been able to provide a sample controller at present.
 Please understand.

 Since no controller is configured, when you start simulation with this sample, the robot collapses due to gravity.